Few-shot Personalization of LLMs with Mis-aligned Responses: Limitations

+One possible limitation of \name{} is its computational cost.
+As discussed in Appendix \ref{app:more_analysis}, our framework necessitates a strong LLM as the optimization of prompt requires complex reasoning capability.
+If we substitute $M_{\tt opt}$ from GPT-4 to ChatGPT, it can't properly optimize the input prompt; see Figure \ref{fig:app_other_llms} and we remark the similar observation was in the previous work \citep{yang2024large}.

+Nevertheless, we would like to emphasize that the proposed \name{} is not just a simple consequence of more computations and costs.
+Compared to OPRO \citep{yang2024large}, another computationally intensive method for accuracy improvement, \name{} significantly outperforms it, \textit{i.e.}, \name{} is an even more efficient way to increase performance.
+For instance, as shown in Figure \ref{fig:c}, \name{} achieves much higher accuracy than OPRO, (73.0\% v.s.
+71.1\% on GlobalOpinionQA), even with half of the previous question and user’s responses and 1.4\% less cost per user (0.33\$ v.s.
+0.34\$).
+The effectiveness of \name{} for optimizing personalized prompts is from more effective optimization by extracting the effective learning signal from mis-aligned responses.
+On the other hand, one can directly control the computational cost and performance, by varying the number of iterations ($T$) which linearly increases the cost with improved performance.
+Regarding this, we remark that 4 iterations of optimization with \name{} yield similar results to the 10 iterations of optimization with OPRO (see Figure \ref{fig:app_other_llms}).

+We further remark that the overall cost to use our framework will decrease while preserving its effectiveness, as the cost of using LLM with strong reasoning capability is continuously reduced.
+Currently, more than half of the overall cost occurs to use strong LLM (\textit{e.g.}, GPT4) for generating the improved prompts, and this choice is inevitable as this task requires the complex reasoning capability for LLM.
+However, as shown in Table \ref{table:app_mini}, we empirically observe that the recently released strong yet efficient LLM (GPT-4o-mini) can successfully optimize the prompt and yield a comparable performance with GPT-4, although it only requires 0.5\% input token and 1.0\% output per token price compared to GPT-4.

-In addition, while we show that the proposed framework can find personalized prompts by learning from the given user information, we also observe that its success highly depends on the capability of LLMs used for the optimization (\textit{i.e.}, generating new prompt from the memory in Eq.~\ref{eq:new_prompt}), as shown in Figure \ref{fig:app_other_llms}.
-Since our approach requires a few number of iterations of optimization to provide high-quality personalized prompts, a certain amount of cost is inevitably required.
-However, as we demonstrated in the experiments, the personalized prompts from our method are well-transferrable to other LLMs that are not used during optimization (Table \ref{table:diff_llms}), could be continuously updated with enlarged data through the user interactions (Table \ref{table:app_continual}), and also reusable to convert previous prompts to have the proper format for LLMs (Table \ref{table:prompt_analyses}).
+At the same time, as we demonstrated in the experiments, the personalized prompts from our method are well-transferrable to other LLMs that are not used during optimization (Table \ref{table:diff_llms}), could be continuously updated with enlarged data through the user interactions (Table \ref{table:app_continual}), and also reusable to convert previous prompts to have the proper format for LLMs (Table \ref{table:prompt_analyses}).
 Therefore, we believe that our approach could be an even more efficient way for personalization compared to the heuristical design of the prompt, after the consumption of the cost at the initial optimization.

-\subsection{Broader impact and ethical implications}
+\section{Broader impact and ethical implications}

 We strongly believe that \name{} can provide a strong positive impact in real-world applications that require personalized responses for the given user, \textit{e.g.}, search engines or chatbots.
 We expect that our framework would be especially beneficial for the users belonging to under-populated social groups, since LLMs are known to follow the knowledge or opinion of the major population within pre-trained data \citep{kandpal2023large, santurkar2023whose}.
 In contrast, there also exists some potential negative impacts.
 Since our framework needs to provide personal information to LLMs (mostly through API), it has a potential privacy risk when the provider of LLMs does not follow the safeguard and collects the given information.
 In addition, as our framework didn't filter out the resulting prompts separately, it can include the prompts that have socially negative impacts, \textit{e.g.,} jailbreak of LLMs \citep{chao2023jailbreaking}.
 We believe that the incorporation of an additional filtering step could be a solution to this problem \citep{xie2023defending}.